Config View

 int |

-Retrieves the maximum number of Dot1x clients allowed on the interface. |
+Maximum number of 802.1X clients allowed on the interface. |

 nac_max_mab_clients |